AdobeDocs/workfront.en/help/administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-memberships.md

 # View and manage a group’s memberships

-As an `Adobe Workfront administrator`, you can view, add, remove, export, activate, and deactivate members of any group that you manage.
-You can also edit their profiles, add Updates to their profiles, and assign them as additional `group administrators` for the group.
+As an Adobe Workfront administrator, you can view, add, remove, export, activate, and deactivate members of any group that you manage.
+You can also edit their profiles, add Updates to their profiles, and assign them as additional group administrators for the group.

 If there are any groups above your group, their administrators can also do these things for your group.
-The same is true for `Workfront administrators` (for any group).
+The same is true for Workfront administrators (for any group).

 ## Access requirements